MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 ~~~
 {: .bash}

 You will get an output resembling the following.
-This is something called your git commit log.
+This is something called your git *commit log*.
 Whenever you make a version, or checkpoint, of your project, you will be able to see information about that checkpoint using the `git log` command.
 The cookie cutter has already made a commit and written a message for you, and that is what we see for this first commit in the log.

 ~~~
 commit 25ab1f1a066f68e433a17454c66531e5a86c112d (HEAD -> master, tag: 0.0.0)